Constraint Decoupled Latent Diffusion for Protein Backmapping: Related Work

-\paragraph{Traditional Methods.} Traditional backmapping methods utilize rule-based heuristics to generate initial atomic structures \citep{lombardi2016cg2aa}, which are subsequently refined through geometric optimization or energy minimization \citep{vickery2021cg2at2}.
-However, these approaches often result in non-physical imperfections, such as atomic clashes and abnormal bond angles \citep{xu2019opus}, and the refinement process can be computationally expensive and biased toward specific minimization schemes \citep{badaczewska2020computational}.
-Additionally, these methods are deterministic and do not capture the thermodynamic diversity of atomic structures that correspond to a single CG representation \citep{yang2023chemically}.
+Traditional backmapping methods employ rule-based heuristics for initial structure generation, followed by refinement via geometric optimization or energy minimization~\citep{vickery2021cg2at2}.
+However, these approaches often yield non-physical structures with atomic clashes and abnormal bond angles; this refinement is often computationally costly and biased by the minimization scheme~\citep{badaczewska2020computational}.
+Additionally, these methods are deterministic and do not capture the thermodynamic diversity of atomic structures that correspond to a single CG representation~\citep{yang2023chemically}.

-\paragraph{Data-driven Methods.} Data-driven approaches aim to overcome these limitations by predicting atomic structures from CG representations.
-While deterministic models like MLPs \citep{an2020machine} and SE(3)-Transformers \citep{heo2023one} offer high precision, they struggle with the one-to-many nature of backmapping, leading to reduced structural diversity.

-Generative models, including GANs \citep{li2020backmapping, stieffenhofer2020adversarial, stieffenhofer2021adversarial, shmilovich2022temporally} and VAEs \citep{wang2019coarse, wang2022generative, yang2023chemically}, address these challenges by learning multimodal distributions of atomic structures.
-However, GANs are often ineffective at modeling complex distributions, and VAEs tend to prioritize common structures, limiting their ability to generate diverse conformations.

-Recent work has shown that diffusion models, such as those proposed by \cite{li2024towards} and \cite{jones2023diamondback}, are particularly effective for backmapping.
-These models condition on CG inputs to generate diverse and detailed atomic structures.
-However, diffusion in atomic space suffers from high computational cost and limited flexibility, particularly for large systems.
-Moreover, the excessive freedom in exploration can lead to generated structures that deviate from the target conformations.